Open Loop Fare Collection: Modular vs. System Integration

 A new approach is needed

-Breaking apart the pieces of an open loop fare collection system to three essential components – payment readers, payment processing platform and acquirer – it’s possible to create a modular solution that can be used by any transit operator.
+Breaking apart the pieces of an open loop payment system to three essential components – payment readers, payment processing platform and acquirer – it’s possible to create a modular solution that can be used by any transit operator.

 The payment platform is the core and a range of hardware and acquirer choices can be integrated using standard APIs.
 The same system can be configured by each transit agency to meet their needs, using the certified hardware and acquirer of their choice.
 If needed, a back office (ABT system) can also be connected.